 Every local project grouping is associated with the process rule that corresponds to its release and purpose.
-A project grouping always has one, and only one, related process rule.
+A project grouping can have only one related process rule.

 However, note that in some cases, all projects in a project grouping may not have update properties specified by the project grouping.
 Those that use process rules will have the same update properties.
-A project grouping can contain projects that don't use process rules, or even projects that update using objects instead of tasks.
-The ability to place them in the same grouping enables you to create baselines from the full set of projects.
+A project grouping can contain projects that do not use process rules, or even projects that update using objects instead of tasks.
+The ability to place them in the same grouping creates baselines from the full set of projects.